NikhilJha42/Infrastructure_as_code/README.md

 - `terraform plan` will raise any syntax errors or other problems.
 - If there are no errors, `terraform apply` will implement the .tf files.
 - Terraform state: When terraform apply is run, Terraform checks whether anything has changed in the .tf files.
 It then makes only the necessary changes, and leaves everything else.

+*this documentation only covers deploying the nodejs app without the database - this will be added later.
+The diagram above shows how the full application should be deployed.